ThomasLey/Batlights/src/API.md

 _NIE_ Change the direction using an increment/decrement value.

-Set the animation for the lights. _All_ means a static colour, _single_ a few (_NIE_ a configuration) LEDs, _inverted_ a few LEDs which are turned off and kitt, which is basically "single" but with more leds and a fade out at the other LEDS.
+Set the animation for the lights. _All_ means a static colour, _single_ a few (_NIE_ a configuration) LEDs, _inverted_ a few LEDs which are turned off and kitt, which is basically "single" but with more leds and a fade out at the other LEDS. _standby_ is used to active the move functionality.

-    /animation/{all, single, invert, kitt}
+    /animation/{all, single, invert, kitt, standby}

 To change the colour, BatLights support some common colours, which are at the moment the 255/0 combination of RGB. _NIE_ to use full RGB colour.